1,3-Benzodioxolyl-N-ethylbutanamine

-1,3-Benzodioxolyl-N-ethylbutanamine (ethylbenzodioxolylbutanamine, EBDB, or ethyl-J) is a drug of the phenethylamine, amphetamine, and phenylisobutylamine families.
-It is the N-ethyl analogue of benzodioxylbutanamine (BDB; "J"), and also the α-ethyl analogue of methylenedioxyethylamphetamine (MDEA; "Eve").
+EBDB, also known as 1,3-benzodioxolyl-N-ethylbutanamine, 3,4-methylenedioxy-α,N-diethylphenethylamine, or ethyl-J, is a psychoactive drug of the phenethylamine, phenylisobutylamine, and MDxx families.
+It is the N-ethyl analogue of BDB (J) and the α-ethyl analogue of MDEA.

 Use and effects

-EBDB was first synthesized by Alexander Shulgin.
-In his book PiHKAL, the minimum dose consumed was 90 mg orally, and the duration is unknown.
-EBDB produced few to no effects at the dose range tested in PiHKAL.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists EBDB's minimum dose as 90 mg orally and its duration as unknown.
+It produced few to no effects at the tested doses.

+Chemistry

+Synthesis

+The chemical synthesis of EBDB has been described.